-By David N Johnson, Graham Howell
+By David N Johnson & Graham Howell, The Open University

 The importance of fitting the correct sensors for carbon monoxide monitoring in enclosed composting facilities has been highlighted by recent research conducted by the Open University, in collaboration with Amey Ltd. The research was commissioned due to concern about the frequency of alarm activations from carbon monoxide personal safety monitors within the composting facility of an MBT (Mechanical Biological Treatment) plant.
 Further investigation confirmed the presence of carbon monoxide in the compost hall, though at levels below the 30 ppm alarm threshold.
 However, non-hazardous levels of hydrogen were also present and caused interference to gas safety monitors, leading to false alarms for high carbon monoxide.

 The poisonous effects of carbon monoxide are well known and occupational exposure limits are set by the Health and Safety Executive.
 Previous research has shown that carbon monoxide can be produced during composting, in MBT plants, other large-scale composting, and laboratory studies [2-4].
 Consequently, at Amey waste processing sites and elsewhere, carbon monoxide is monitored to ensure the safety of employees, visitors and contractors.
 Commonly this is achieved using personal gas safety monitors.